danielet95/larapizzeria/README.md

 1. Clone this repository
 2. Open your terminal and `cd` to your project folder
-3. Create your database and update your .env file
+3. Create your database and update your `.env` file
 3. Run the command below:

     ```bash
     php artisan migrate:fresh --seed
     ```

+4. Serve your project

 ## About Laravel